performant-software/neatline.org/collections/_docs/working-with-the-text-widget.md

 ## Installation

-  1. Download the latest version of the plugin from the Omeka add-ons repository.
+  1. Download the latest version of the plugin from the [Omeka add-ons][plugin] repository.

   1. Uncompress the `.zip` archive.